travis-ci/dpl/README.md

 of stages that make up the deployment process.

 These are documented in [dpl/provider.rb](/lib/dpl/provider.rb).
-If you are adding a new deployment provider please familiarize youself with this lifecycle.
+If you are adding a new deployment provider please familiarize yourself with this lifecycle.

 Feel free to pick and interpret these stages according to the needs and